(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Post ride @ REI + food

-On any other day, we would have stopped into REI once returned back to mile 0.
-If you haven’t been to this location, it really is a must see.
+On any other day, we would have stopped into REI once we returned to mile 0.
+It really is a must-see if you haven’t been to this location.
 An old brick building with multiple floors filled with all sorts of outdoor gear, it’s the biggest REI I’ve ever been to.
 We could spend hours here.

 But since REI was closed in honor of #optoutside and we were starving, we headed over to the other side of I-25 to check out a restaurant we’ve been waiting to try – the ale house.